2.0

 Comedian Jerry Seinfeld said that what this means is that when you go to a funeral, you’d rather be in the coffin than doing the eulogy!

-But perhaps our fear of public speaking (or stage fright) and fear of death are not as separate as we think they are.
+Dark jokes aside, perhaps our fear of public speaking (or stage fright) and fear of death are not as separate as we might think they are.

-Millions of years ago, human beings lived in a world filled with threats, such as large predators and starvation.
-A way of defending ourselves was to live in groups so that we could alert and protect one another.
+Many thousands of years ago, human beings lived in a world filled with threats, such as large predators and starvation.
+A way of defending ourselves was to live in large groups so that we could alert and protect one another.
 Our ancestors relied on the group for survival—therefore, rejection by the group was a death threat.

 Even today, we rely on human cooperation for our survival and we remain social creatures who measure our success and status by comparing ourselves to others.

-For my coaching workshop, I chose fear of public speaking as my topic, and asked the group the following questions:
+For the workshop, I chose fear of public speaking as my topic, and asked the group the following questions:

 Why do we fear public speaking so much?